introp-software/o365-moodle/OneNote-Class-Notebook/onenoteclass_notebook.md

 ### Review and Submit grades

-  * To review grade assignment which are submitted by student, click on "Review Student Note".
+  * To review assignment which are submitted by student, click on "Review Student Note".
   * You can see "Review Student Work" on left hand side.
   * Checked on Enter grade check box.
   * Expand assignment, you can see multiple student name.